coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 Showing differences between proof steps
 ---------------------------------------

-Coq can automatically highlight the differences between successive proof steps and between values in some error messages.
-Coq can also highlight differences in the proof term.
+Rocq can automatically highlight the differences between successive proof steps and between values in some error messages.
+Rocq can also highlight differences in the proof term.
 For example, the following screenshots of CoqIDE and coqtop show the application of the same :tacn:`intros` tactic.
 The tactic creates two new hypotheses, highlighted in green.